 - The midstream industry

-Let us briefly discuss each one of the starting from the upstream companies.
+Let us briefly discuss each one of them starting from the upstream companies.

-We will talk about the downstream industry first, and then discuss the mid stream industry.
+We will talk about the downstream industry first and then discuss the midstream industry.
 Generally speaking, the job of the upstream companies ends at producing crude oil.
 ‘Crude oil’ as you realize is produced in its raw form.
 If we have to use it as petrol or diesel, then the crude oil has to be refined.
 This is where the downstream industry comes into the picture.
-These companies purchase the crude oil from upstream companies and refine the crude oil to various forms such as – petrol, diesel, aviation fuel, marine oil, kerosene, lubricants, waxes, asphalts, liquefied petroleum gas etc.,.
+These companies purchase the crude oil from upstream companies and refine the crude oil to various forms such as – petrol, diesel, aviation fuel, marine oil, kerosene, lubricants, waxes, asphalt, liquefied petroleum gas etc.,

 Companies in this sector also go the extent of distributing these products across the value chain, right from business to business (B2B distribution) to business to consumer (B2C) distribution.
 In fact, petrol bunks are a good example of this phenomenon.
 Petrol bunks are nothing but a retail outlet, retailing petroleum products and owned by downstream companies.

-Good examples of downstream companies in the Indian context are – BPCL, HPCL, IOC etc. Some companies try and integrate and operate across the value chain i.e., they try and do both upstream and downstream operations.
+Good examples of downstream companies in the Indian context are – BPCL, HPCL, IOC etc. Some companies try and integrate and operate across the value chain, i.e., they try and do both upstream and downstream operations.
 Companies that successfully combine these operations are often referred to as the ‘Super Major’.
-Classic example of this is the US based ‘Exxon Mobil Corp’.
+A classic example of this is the US-based ‘Exxon Mobil Corp’.
 They produce close to 4 million oil barrels per day and operate around 40 oil refineries across 21 countries.
-An operation of this scale is a mammoth management and operational undertaking; clearly not everybody’s cup of tea.
+An operation of this scale is mammoth management and operational undertaking; not everybody’s cup of tea.

-So, if the oil prices cool off, then it implies that the downstream companies can buy oil at cheaper prices from the upstream company (which is not so good for upstream boys as their efforts to produce oil is still the same).
-However, the benefit of lower oil price is not passed on to the end user i.e. you and me, but in developed countries like US and UK, this benefit is passed on to the end users quite quickly.
+So, if the oil prices cool off, then it implies that the downstream companies can buy oil at lower prices from the upstream company (which is not so good for upstream boys as their efforts to produce oil is still the same).
+However, the benefit of lower oil price is not passed on to the end-user, i.e. you and me, but in developed countries like US and UK, this benefit is passed on to the end-users quite quickly.

 Anyway, here is what you need to remember at this stage –

-- Low oil prices is bad for the upstream boys but good for the downstream fellows
+- Low oil prices are bad for the upstream boys but suitable for the downstream fellows.

-- Higher oil price is good for upstream fellows but bad for downstream boys.
+- Higher oil price is right for upstream fellows but bad for downstream boys.

 So the next time you see oil prices going down, don’t be in a hurry to short ONGC or BPCL.
-Take a minute to understand weather the company is downstream or upstream company, and analyze the impact of oil prices on the company.
+Take a minute to understand whether the company is a downstream or upstream company, and analyse the impact of oil prices on the company.